Berger Picard vs Bergamasco: Complete Comparison (2026)

 Health and Lifespan Comparison

 Berger Picard has a typical lifespan of 12-13 years, while Bergamasco lives approximately 13-15 years.
 Health profiles differ significantly between these dogs.
-Berger Picard is predisposed to Eye Conditions, Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Bergamasco faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Berger Picard is predisposed to Eye Conditions, hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
+Bergamasco faces its own health challenges including hip and joint issues, Eye Conditions, Other Concerns.
+Similar predisposition counts, different specific risks, different management requirements.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health